-The Delmarva Land & Litter Challenge, established in August 2015, is an alliance of organizations representing grain producers, chicken growers, poultry integrators, conservationists, academic partners; along with agribusiness, finance and service providers that are joining forces and collaborating in a new way forward for managing poultry related nutrient pollution on the Delmarva Peninsula.
+The Delmarva Land & Litter Collaborative, established in August 2015, is an alliance of organizations representing grain producers, chicken growers, poultry integrators, conservationists, academic partners; along with agribusiness, finance and service providers that are joining forces and collaborating in a new way forward for managing poultry related nutrient pollution on the Delmarva Peninsula.
 NRS has supported the Challenge as it works to provide catalytic leadership in accomplishing the following outcomes and goals: Delmarva farmers and their agri-business partners are respected stewards of the land, guardians of natural resources and champions of the rural cultural heritage in the Chesapeake Bay watershed.
-By 2025: (1) Delmarva agriculture is regionally neutral in importing and exporting nutrients, and wherever possible, nutrients are recycled locally to support sustainable agricultural operations; and (2) Nutrients are utilized in farming operations without negative environmental impacts; and (3) Growers are rewarded for producing high value food, feed, fiber, clean energy, and ecosystem services.
+By 2025: 1) Delmarva farming and poultry complex becomes a national model as an environmentally friendly and economically sustainable regional agricultural system; 2) Delmarva agriculture is regionally neutral in importing and exporting nutrients, and wherever possible, nutrients are recycled locally to support sustainable agricultural operations; 3) Nutrients are utilized in farming operations without negative environmental impacts on land and in adjacent waters; and, 4) Growers are rewarded for producing high value food, feed, fiber, clean energy, and ecosystem services.

 The North American Climate Smart Agriculture Alliance (NACSAA) is a diverse collection of agricultural, conservation and scientific organizations.
 NRS has helped the Alliance to grow by recruiting farm leaders, along with public and private sector and industry value chain partners, are collaborating in developing ways to improve the resilience of production systems, as well as adapt and mitigate present and future risks from changing climatic conditions.
 The Alliance has grown to include more than 50 partner organizations that represent various agricultural, conservation, private and public stakeholder groups from across North America.